LarsKue/context-aware-flow-matching/README.md

     <img src="docs/modelnet10/interpolation.png" alt="ModelNet10" width=500 />
 </p>

-The shape manifold is particularly visible when we rotate points in the latent space:
+The shape manifold is particularly visible in this video, where we rotate points in the latent space of the flow:

 <p align="center">
     <video width="500" autoplay loop playsinline>